 (Book by psychoanalyst Grada Kilomba called „Plantation Memories – Episodes of Everyday Racism“).

 ”I’m not Racist, but…

-the ‘Gipsys’ take the money from the government and don’t want to work, because they are lazy!“ Nearly every sentence during the discussion in our EYV meeting started with „I’m not racist, but…“(e.g. „ALL the Romas steal“), which reminded me of the www.notracistbut.com page, a website collecting every kind of racistic statements published in the internet beginning with „I’m not racist, but…“.
+the ‘Gipsys’ take the money from the government and don’t want to work, because they are lazy!“ Nearly every sentence during the discussion in our EYV meeting started with „I’m not racist, but…“(e.g. „ALL the Romas steal“), which reminded me of: www.notracistbut.com, a website collecting every kind of racist statements published in the internet beginning with „I’m not racist, but…“.
 Racism is about politics and economics.
 Meaning it is about power and wealth.
-The privilege is given to one group and is being denied to the other groups.
+The privilege is given to one group and is being denied to other groups.
 Only a group with power can impose its racist beliefs on a whole society.
 The function of racism is to increase that groups privileges, power and wealth.
 More than half of the Romas in southeast Europe have to live with less than 100 Euro a month.
 Living condition are worse with less chance to take part in social or economic growing.

 Rethinking & Reflecting prejudices

 The discussion showed once again how near we can be to the ideology of the Nazi Régime.
 Not even considering the consequences with certain statements we make (e.g. „stealing is in their blood“), we continue pointing our finger to a constructed enemy.
 Instead of critisizing images we absorb through the media or other information base, we run away from our responsibility unconsciusly supporting the oppression of a group.
 We are making prejudices to our own reality – but in fact there are just fantasies.
 By putting people into categories, there is no way for any objectivity and the potencial for degrading, discriminating and hating a group of people grows.
 I think all this suggests that it makes sense to fight the various stereotypes and prejudices collectively.

 Rethink your thoughts and reflect about yourself always.